Message from the Recorder, Debbie Conway

 Phone: (702) 455-4336

-Debbie Conway has served the public for over 20 years, and is currently the Clark County Recorder.
-She began her first term in January 2007 and was re-elected in 2011 and 2015 and she oversees approximately 60 employees and operates on a combined budget of approximately $8.9 million.
+Debbie Conway has served the public for over 25 years, and is currently the Clark County Recorder.
+She began her first term in January 2007 and was re-elected in 2011, 2015 and 2019.
+She oversees approximately 60 employees and operates on a combined budget of approximately $10 million.
 Since taking office, her focus has been on technological enhancements and services to customers; implementing electronic recording, and installing an advanced recordation software system.
+Her office records 1 million documents annually and collects $175 million in Real Property Transfer Taxes and general recording fees.
 Prior to her career in government, she spent 20 years in the private sector in the areas of bank management, sales and project management, grants management and administration, and as a teacher and trainer.

 Previously, Debbie was the County's Business Development Manager.
 She directed the Summer Business Institute, a high school mentorship program which provided hundreds of students with internships and scholarships.
 She produced and hosted KCEP's radio talk show, "Economic Empowerment Into the 21st Century;" and was an adjunct instructor for the College of Southern Nevada School of Business.